DanesH-Abdollahi/DSP0_App-Designer-Project/README.md

 ---

-## Question 1 : Plotting frequency response of a system.
+## Question 1 : Plot frequency response of a system.

 In this `app` you can add arbitrary pole(s) and zero(s) to the system and plot the frequency response of it.